 - Approved valves must operate reliably with no significant changes in performance after 20,000 cycles at the rated working pressure.

-- A specified fire test is required for sample assemblies of assembly for fire-rated approval.
-This involves leakage testing after 60 minute fire exposure.
+- A specified fire test is required for sample assemblies for fire-rated approval.
+This involves leakage testing after 60-minute fire exposure.

-- All FM approved assemblies must have a documented seat leakage test, external leakage test and operation test, which includes confirmation of stroke speed.
-A special apparatus is used for this testing that measures dwell time between initiation of signal and movement and open/close stroke times.
-FM approved soft seat ball valve assemblies typically achieve “bubble tight” shutoff, which is superior than required in the FM 7400 approval standard.
-Metal seat/disc valves, have more allowable leakage in the 7400 standard but generally meet ANSI/FCI 70-2 Class VI.
+- All FM-approved assemblies must have a documented seat leakage test, external leakage test, and operation test, which includes confirmation of stroke speed.
+A special apparatus is used for this testing, which measures dwell time between initiation of signal and movement and open/close stroke times.
+FM-approved soft seat ball valve assemblies typically achieve “bubble tight” shutoff, which is superior to what is required by the FM 7400 approval standard.
+Metal seat/disc valves have more allowable leakage in the 7400 standard but generally meet ANSI/FCI 70-2 Class VI.

-Other Engineering Considerations That Can Impact Fuel Gas Safety Shutdown Valve Specification and Selection
+Additional Engineering Considerations for Fuel Gas Safety Shutdown Valve Specification and Selection

-OEM-packaged combustion equipment may be designed to the minimum NFPA requirements unless otherwise requested by the purchaser.
-On the other hand, many process plants have their own safety instrumented system (SIS) approach, based upon IEC 61508 and IEC 61511 technical standards, and applied to instrument protected functions in combustion applications.
-While the specific engineering implications are beyond the scope of this document, it is common that functional safety design practices can involve the use of SIL rated instrumentation, safety instrument redundancy, as well a plant-specific safety shutdown valve engineering specifications.
-This may involve manufacturer or third party certification for the SSV to a given Safety Integrity Level (SIL) or can include analysis of the probability of failure upon demand (PFD) of a given SSV assembly.
+Original equipment manufacturer (OEM)-packaged combustion equipment may be designed to the minimum NFPA requirements unless otherwise requested by the purchaser.
+These minimum requirements may not meet those defined by the company or plant safety instrumented system (SIS) approach, based upon IEC 61508 and IEC 61511 technical standards for combustion applications.
+While the specific engineering implications are beyond the scope of this document, functional safety design practices commonly involve the use of safety integrity level (SIL)-rated instrumentation and safety instrument redundancy, as well as a plant-specific safety shutdown valve engineering specification.
+This may involve manufacturer or third-party certification for the SSV to a given SIL or can include analysis of the probability of failure upon demand (PFD) of a given SSV assembly.

-A partial excerpt from API RP 556 regarding Safety Shutoff Valves (SSV’s) is shown below with some key portions noted in bold:
+Excerpts from API RP 556 regarding safety shutoff valves (SSVs) are listed here with some key portions noted in bold:

-- SSV’s shall be fail-safe (spring return fail closed) and should remain closed until safe conditions are present (i.e. manual reset)
+- SSVs be fail-safe (spring return fail closed) and should remain closed until safe conditions are present (i.e., manual reset)

 - Unless otherwise noted in the Safety Requirements Specifications, safety shutoff valves shall have a maximum travel time as noted below: